Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing-writeup.md

         - `ettercap -T -i eth1 -P rand_flood -q -w /tmp/tcpdump3.pcap` _(Quit with q)_

-- It worked for me with `tcpdump` + `macof` at first try without problems...just try to start and end both commands at same time, because `macof` will spam MACs and we are trying to trick some broadcasts, we need to capture at same time while we are performing the `tcpdump`.
+- It worked for me with `tcpdump` + `macof` at first try without problems...just try to start and end both commands at same time, because `macof` will spam MACs and we are trying to trick the Network and the Switch to show us all his traffic, **`just like a hub would do`**, we need to capture at same time while we are performing the `tcpdump`.

     - Anyways, here's how is performed with `ettercap`: